What is a “Looking Outwards” report?

 How to do a Looking Outwards report

-In the paragraph you write, you should:
+In your paragraph, you should:

 - Explain the project in a sentence or two (what it is, how it operates, etc.);